stackblitz/tutorialkit/packages/types/README.md

 # @tutorialkit/types

-Schema and type definition shared in TutorialKit project.
-This project serves as a spec for TutorialKit's format.
+Collection of schemas and type definitions used by a TutorialKit project.

+In particular, this contains the schema for TutorialKit's main content format: lessons, chapters and parts.

 ## License